 Creative Commons provides a way for creators to allow for the use of their work while still retaining the rights to that work.
 These licenses allow the authors to decide how others may use their work and under what circumstances.
 A work that is licensed under Creative Commons will feature this icon:

 This image lets you know what permission you have to use the work and how the author would like to be given credit.

 For information on the type of licenses and what the images mean visit the Creative Commons website.

-Work's that copyright protection has expired or did not fall under copyright to begin with are considered to be in the Public Domain.
+Works for which copyright protection has expired or that did not fall under copyright to begin with are considered to be in the Public Domain.
 These works can be used freely and without permission.